mozilla/mentat/README.md

 Some thought has been given to how databases as values — long-term references to a snapshot of the store at an instant in time — could work in this model.
 It's not impossible; it simply has different performance characteristics.

 Just like DataScript, Mentat speaks Datalog for querying and takes additions and retractions as input to a transaction.
-Unlike DataScript, Mentat's API is asynchronous.

 Unlike DataScript, Mentat exposes free-text indexing, thanks to SQLite.